 This means that every month, your income will be split into two separate accounts - one for your bills and another for your 'spending money' - so you can't accidentally spend the money you need for your everyday essentials.
 You can also rest assured that all the bills you tell us about will be paid in full, on time.

 All this for a straightforward monthly fee of just £17.50 per month (£24.50 per month for a joint account).

-To apply for the thinkmoney Personal Account today, simply click the 'Apply Now' button below.
+To apply for the thinkmoney Managed Current Account today, simply click the 'Apply now' button below.